ow2-proactive/automation-dashboard/README.md

     -`app/scripts/enterpriseApp.js`/`app/scripts/communityApp.js` in `app/scripts/app.js`
     -`app/enterpriseIndex.html`/`app/communityIndex.html` in `app/index.html`
-    (`app/views/common/navigation.html` is the same, no matter what is being built, so there is no need to copy it) -Then, some tasks will use theses 3 new files (among others) to build the project.
+    (`app/views/common/navigation.html` is the same, no matter what is being built, so there is no need to copy it) -then, some tasks will use theses 3 new files (among others) to build the project.
--'copy:subviews': copy HTML and CSS files from subviews to the building directory (completes `copy:dist`)
+-'copy:subviews': copies HTML and CSS files from subviews to the building directory (completes `copy:dist`)

 ## Development

 The 3 files `app/index.html, app/scripts/app.js, app/scripts/config.js` are generated with `grunt build`, from enterprise/community sources files (`app/enterpriseIndex.html, app/scripts/enterpriseApp.js, app/scripts/enterpriseConfig.js` or `app/communityIndex.html, app/scripts/communityApp.js, app/scripts/communityConfig.js`).
 They can't be modified directly.
 If what you want to modify is between `<!-- beginSubviewsScripts-->` and `<!-- endSubviewsScripts-->`, you need to change the way it is generated in `Gruntfile.js` (`replace` task) and `enterprise/community.json`.
 Otherwise, you can modify enterprise/community sources files.

+To add/remove a subview, you need to change `resources/enterpriseSubviews.json` and `resources/communitySubviews.json`.
+If you want a view to be in the portal but with its content not available (visible in the navigation panel but "not available" page displays when you click on it), you need to add it in theses files with the attribute `isAvailable` set to `false`.
+If a view shouldn't be displayed at all, just remove it from the 2 JSON files.
+Views will be displayed in the navigation panel in the same order as they are given in `resources/enterpriseSubviews.json` and `resources/communitySubviews.json`.
+The order of `jsFiles` attribute values is also very important as scripts will be injected in `index.html` in the same order.
+All attributes are mandatory, except `initFunction`, which can be omitted.